Blog Post Updated on: August 17, 2022.

 - Solutions for how to stop window condensation.

 Window condensation can be downright irritating and, in some cases, it can even damage your home.
 Condensation can rot wood molding and damage plaster, and the excess moisture in your home, which causes interior condensation, can damage your entire home, not just the areas around the windows.

 Interior window condensation is caused by excessive moisture in the house, and it often occurs in the winter when the warm air inside the house condenses on the cold windows.
 Exterior window condensation is simply dew and occurs when the window is colder than the dew point.
 Condensation between window panes occurs when the seal between the panes is broken or when the desiccant inside the windows is saturated.

 For more information about the causes of window condensation, read pages 23-26 in our maintenance guide.

-Interior condensation, or the condensation that occurs on the inside of your windows, is the most common type, and there are a variety of things you can do to remedy the problem.
+Interior condensation, or the condensation that occurs on the inside of your windows, is the most common type.
+When wondering how to prevent condensation, there are a variety of things you can do to remedy the problem.

 1. Turn Down the Humidifier

 You might notice condensation in your bathroom, kitchen, or nursery.
 In the nursery this problem is often caused by a humidifier, which many parents use.
 If you use a humidifier in any part of your home (including the humidifier that works with some furnaces), you can try turning it down.
 As a result, the humidifier will release less moisture into the air, which will hopefully reduce condensation.

 If you suspect that there is excess moisture in certain areas of your home, you can purchase a moisture eliminating product, such as DampRid.
 These products often come in buckets that you can set on your floor or in bags that you can hang, typically in your closet.
 You can use these products in your bathrooms, kitchen, or closets (where they will also help protect your clothing from moisture damage), and they will remove excess moisture from the air.